mmore500/mmore500.github.io/_posts/2019-11-16-parallel-shell.md

 ## Let's Chat

-I would love to chat about your thoughts, questions, and comments RE: SLURM shell kung fu!!!
+I would love to hear your thoughts, questions, and comments RE: SLURM shell kung fu!!!

 I started a twitter thread (right below) so we can chat :phone: :phone: :phone: